Adsi7/TraiEduAi/README.md

 - **User Authentication and Personalization:** To enhance the user experience, we provide user authentication and personalization features.
 Registered users can access personalized recommendations based on their preferences and learning history.

 - **Responsive Design:** The AI Tools for Education Website is built with a responsive design, ensuring seamless access and usability across different devices, including desktops, tablets, and smartphones.

-## Getting Started

-To explore the AI Tools for Education Website and utilize its powerful features, follow these steps:

-1. Clone the repository to your local machine using the following command: